bduncan/holdingpen/README.md

 Holding Pen is designed to run at boot.
 The packages will put the necessary startup files in the right place, just use whatever distribution method you desire to start it at the right time.
+The debian package will start the daemon in most cases.
+I haven't tested the rpm.

+The daemon reads the configuration file /etc/holdingpen.conf, or whatever you specify with the -c (--conf) option.
+Look at the file to see the defaults.
+Remember that the mode has to be specified in decimal.
+Sorry about that.
+For reference, 0700 = 448.

 Once the daemon is running, simply prepend "gatekeeper" to the command you wish to have access to reserved resource.